jorgebastida/glue/docs/options.rst

-Command line options
+Command line arguments
 ======================

 -s --simple
 -----------
-As it's explained in the :doc:`quickstart page <quickstart>` the default behaviour of ``glue`` is handle multi-sprite apps.
+As it's explained in the :doc:`quickstart page <quickstart>` the default behaviour of ``Glue`` is handle multi-sprite apps.

 The suggested setup is create a new folder for every sprite, and add inside all the images you need for each one. ``Glue`` will create a new sprite for every folder::